microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     NotEqual = "is not equal"
 }

+// Warning: (ae-missing-release-tag) "DecodeArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface DecodeArgs {
+    unapplyMapping: boolean;
+}

 // Warning: (ae-missing-release-tag) "DedupeArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)